wifiphisher/wifiphisher/README.md

 <p align="center"><img src="https://wifiphisher.github.io/wifiphisher/wifiphisher.png" /></p>

 ## About
-<a href="https://wifiphisher.org">Wifiphisher</a> is a security tool that mounts automated victim-customized phishing attacks against WiFi clients in order to obtain credentials or infect the victims with malwares.
-It is primarily a social engineering attack that unlike other methods it does not include any brute forcing.
+<a href="https://wifiphisher.org">Wifiphisher</a> is a security tool that performs Wi-Fi automatic associationattacks to force wireless clients to unknowingly connect to an attacker-controlled Access Point.
+It is a rogue Access Point framework that can be used to mount automated victim-customized phishing attacks against WiFi clients in order to obtain credentials or infect the victims with malwares.
+It can work a social engineering attack tool that unlike other methods it does not include any brute forcing.
 It is an easy way for obtaining credentials from captive portals and third party login pages (e.g. in social networks) or WPA/WPA2 pre-shared keys.

 Wifiphisher works on Kali Linux and is licensed under the GPL license.

 ## How it works
-After achieving a man-in-the-middle position using the Evil Twin or KARMA attack, Wifiphisher redirects all HTTP requests to an attacker-controlled phishing page.
+After achieving a man-in-the-middle position using Wi-Fi automatic association techniques (including "KARMA" and "Known Beacons" attacks), Wifiphisher by default redirects all HTTP requests to an attacker-controlled phishing page.

 From the victim's perspective, the attack makes use in three phases:

 1. **Victim is being deauthenticated from her access point**.
 Wifiphisher continuously jams all of the target access point's wifi devices within range by forging “Deauthenticate” or “Disassociate” packets to disrupt existing associations.
 2. **Victim joins a rogue access point**.
 Wifiphisher sniffs the area and copies the target access point's settings.
 It then creates a rogue wireless access point that is modeled by the target.
 It also sets up a NAT/DHCP server and forwards the right ports.
-Consequently, because of the jamming, clients will eventually start connecting to the rogue access point.
+Consequently, because of the deauth attack and the automatic association techniques, clients will eventually start connecting to the rogue access point.
 After this phase, the victim is MiTMed.
-Furthermore, Wifiphisher listens to probe request frames and spoofs "known" open networks to cause automatic association.
 3. **Victim is being served a realistic specially-customized phishing page**.
 Wifiphisher employs a minimal web server that responds to HTTP & HTTPS requests.
 As soon as the victim requests a page from the Internet, wifiphisher will respond with a realistic fake page that asks for credentials or serves malwares.
 This page will be specifically crafted for the victim.
-For example, a router config-looking page will contain logos of the victim's vendor.
+For example, a router config-looking page will contain the brand of the victim's vendor.
 The tool supports community-built templates for different phishing scenarios.

 <p align="center"><img width="70%" src="https://wifiphisher.github.io/wifiphisher/diagram.jpg" /><br /><i>Performing MiTM attack</i></p>